-By Order of the Board of Directors,
+By Order of the Board of Directors

-/s/ Mark R. Ziebell Mark R. Ziebell General Counsel and Corporate Secretary
+/s/ Mark R. Ziebell

+Mark R. Ziebell

+Vice President, General Counsel and

+Corporate Secretary

-September 7, 2012
+September 6, 2013

-FIRST AMENDMENT TO THE PEREGRINE PHARMACEUTICALS, INC. 2011 STOCK INCENTIVE PLAN
+SECOND AMENDMENT TO THE PEREGRINE PHARMACEUTICALS, INC. 2011 STOCK INCENTIVE PLAN

 Peregrine Pharmaceuticals, Inc., a Delaware corporation (the "Company"), previously established the Peregrine Pharmaceuticals, Inc. 2011 Stock Incentive Plan (the "Plan").
-The Plan was approved by the Company's stockholders at the Company's 2011 Annual Meeting.
-By adoption of this instrument, the Company desires to amend the Plan to: (i) increase the total number of shares of stock available for grant under the Plan by 8,000,000 and (ii) increase the maximum number of shares that maybe granted to a "Covered Employee" by 250,000.
+The Plan was approved by the Company's stockholders at the Company's 2011 Annual Meeting and the First Amendment to the Plan was approved at the Company's 2012 Annual Meeting.
+By adoption of this instrument, the Company desires to amend the Plan to increase the total number of shares of stock available for grant under the Plan by 7,000,000.

-- 1. This First Amendment shall be effective as of the date on which it is approved by the Company's stockholders at the Company's 2012 Annual Meeting. - 2.
+- 1. This Second Amendment shall be effective as of the date on which it is approved by the Company's stockholders at the Company's 2013 Annual Meeting. - 2.
 Section 5.1 (Stock Subject to the Plan Number of Shares) of the Plan is hereby amended and restated in its entirety to read as follows: - 5.1 Number of Shares.
-Subject to adjustment provided in Section 5.3, the total number of shares of Stock subject to all Awards under the Plan shall be eleven million five hundred thousand (11,500,000).
-Notwithstanding the above, the maximum number of shares of Stock that may be issued as Incentive Stock Options under the Plan shall be eleven million five hundred thousand (11,500,000).
+Subject to adjustment provided in Section 5.3, the total number of shares of Stock subject to all Awards under the Plan shall be eighteen million five hundred thousand (18,500,000).
+Notwithstanding the above, the maximum number of shares of Stock that may be issued as Incentive Stock Options under the Plan shall be eighteen million five hundred thousand (18,500,000).
 The shares to be delivered under the Plan may consist, in whole or in part, of authorized but unissued Stock or shares purchased on the open market or treasury Stock not reserved for any other purpose. - 3.
-Section 5.4 (Stock Subject to the Plan Annual Limitation on Number of Shares Subject to Awards) of the Plan is hereby amended and restated in its entirety to read as follows: - 5.4 Annual Limitation on Number of Shares Subject to Awards.
-Notwithstanding any provision in this Plan document to the contrary, and subject to adjustment upon the occurrence of any of the events listed in Section 5.3, the maximum number of shares of Stock that may be granted to any one Participant, who is a Covered Employee, during any one of the Company's fiscal years with respect to one or more Awards shall be five hundred thousand (500,000). - 4.
-Section 11.9 (Performance-Based Awards Maximum Award Payable) of the Plan is hereby amended and restated in its entirety to read as follows: - 11.9 Maximum Award Payable.
-In accordance with Section 5.4, the maximum Performance-Based Award payable to any one Participant for a Performance Period is five hundred thousand (500,000) shares of Stock, or if the Performance-Based Award is paid in cash, the maximum Performance-Based Award will be determined by multiplying five hundred thousand (500,000) by the Fair Market Value of one share of Stock as of the first day of the Performance Period.
-If the Performance Period is less than or exceeds 12 months, the dollar and share limits expressed in the preceding sentence shall be reduced or increased proportionately, as the case may be.
-For example, if the Performance Period is two years, the limit shall be increased by multiplying it by two. - 5.
-This First Amendment shall supersede the provisions of the Plan to the extent those provisions are inconsistent with the provisions and intent of this First Amendment.
+This Second Amendment shall supersede the provisions of the Plan to the extent those provisions are inconsistent with the provisions and intent of this Second Amendment.

-IN WITNESS WHEREOF, the Company has caused this First Amendment to be executed as of this day of , 2012.
+IN WITNESS WHEREOF, the Company has caused this Second Amendment to be executed as of this day of , 2013.
+THE COMPANY: EREGRINE PHARMACEUTICALS, INC. Delaware corporation y: lame: itle:

-THE COMPANY:

-PEREGRINE PHARMACEUTICALS, INC. a Delaware corporation

-By:

-Name:

-Title: